| Civil

 as the organised sector of the civil society: the non-governmental

+organisations."
 He pointed out that, at least in view of the Pakistani

 experience, our civil society has reached a stage where the established